 So are you sitting comfortably?
 Then let me begin.

 We began our story with a Blakeian image of Glastonbury Tor, and music set to the words of his hymn, Jerusalem, which allude to Jesus of Nazareth’s feet walking upon these green and pleasant lands.
-Jesus was here in Glastonbury first, in other words, before the revisionism of Bishop Iraneus, before the Synod of Whitby, before the Roman Catholicism of Constantine, before St Augustine was even a twinkle in his miserable and controlling mother’s eye.
+Legend has that Jesus and his tin merchant uncle Joseph was here in Glastonbury first, in other words, before the revisionism of Bishop Iraneus, before the Synod of Whitby, before the Roman Catholicism of Constantine, before St Augustine was even a twinkle in his miserable and controlling mother’s eye.

 This would make Glastonbury the original birthplace of Christianity in the British Isles.
-Whether it’s true or not, it makes a good story and one that has, for more than a thousand years, caused no end of discomfort to the Roman Catholic church.
+It is not true, though.
+As I explain in Stories in the Summerlands, it is a myth that hides an alchemical understory about the real meaning of the Holy Grail.
+But it makes for a good story and one that has, for more than a thousand years, caused no end of discomfort to the Roman Catholic church.

 According to Nicholas Mann in his book, The Red and White Springs of Avalon,